thoughtworks/dancing-glyphs/README.md

-# Dancing Glyphs Screen Saver
+# ThoughtWorks Glyph Screen Saver

 *This is work-in-progress.
-Not everything may work as expected.*
+Dancing Glyphs works as intended.
+Glyph Wave does not have settings yet and the circle animation has a hard-coded 16:9 aspect ratio.*

 ## Dancing Glyphs